Crookes tube: Invention

 This accidental fluorescence allowed researchers to notice that objects in the tube, such as the anode, cast a sharp-edged shadow on the tube wall.
 Johann Hittorf was first to recognise in 1869 that something must be travelling in straight lines from the cathode to cast the shadow.
 In 1876, Eugen Goldstein proved that they came from the cathode, and named them cathode rays (Kathodenstrahlen).

 At the time, atoms were the smallest particles known and were believed to be indivisible, the electron was unknown, and what carried electric currents was a mystery.
-During the last quarter of the 19th century, many ingenious types of Crookes tubes were invented and used in historic experiments to determine what cathode rays were (see below).
+During the last quarter of the 19th century, many ingenious types of Crookes tubes were invented and used in historic experiments to determine what cathode rays were.
 There were two theories: Crookes believed they were 'radiant matter'; that is, electrically charged atoms, while German scientists Hertz and Goldstein believed they were 'aether vibrations'; some new form of electromagnetic waves.
-The debate was resolved in 1897 when J. J. Thomson measured the mass of cathode rays, showing they were made of particles, but were around 1800 times lighter than the lightest atom, hydrogen.
+The debate was resolved in 1897 when J. J. Thomson measured the mass to charge ratio of the cathode rays, showing they were made of particles, but were around 1800 times lighter than the lightest atom, hydrogen.
 Therefore, they were not atoms, but a new particle, the first subatomic particle to be discovered, which was later named the electron.
 It was quickly realized that these particles were also responsible for electric currents in wires, and carried the negative charge in the atom.

 The colorful glowing tubes were also popular in public lectures to demonstrate the mysteries of the new science of electricity.
 Decorative tubes were made with fluorescent minerals, or butterfly figures painted with fluorescent paint, sealed inside.
 When power was applied, the fluorescent materials lit up with many glowing colors.

 In 1895, Wilhelm Röntgen discovered X-rays emanating from Crookes tubes.
 The many uses for X-rays were immediately apparent, the first practical application for Crookes tubes.
 Medical manufacturers began to produce specialized Crookes tubes to generate X-rays, the first X-ray tubes.